Samardzija shuts down Padres as Giants hit 3 HRs in 13-2 win

-SAN DIEGO (AP) — Jeff Samardzija threw eight innings of five-hit ball and doubled, and Kevin Pillar, Evan Longoria and Austin Slater homered for the San Francisco Giants in a 13-2 rout of the San Diego Padres on Monday night.
+SAN DIEGO (AP) — Jeff Samardzija was more than happy to become the first San Francisco pitcher to go eight innings this season as the Giants battered the San Diego Padres 13-2 Monday night.

-Samardzija (5-7) went eight innings for the first time this season.
-He allowed two runs, struck out six and walked two.

-San Francisco had nine extra-base hits.
+It gave the bullpen a nice rest, and the big right-hander always expects to go as deep as possible.

+“It feels good when you’re used to that,” said Samardzija, who scattered five hits and had a double among the Giants’ nine extra-base hits.

+The Giants, who beat Arizona 10-4 on Sunday, are coming to the end of a stretch of 20 straight games.

+Samardzija “was a big story tonight because we had a lot of guys down there we’re trying to give an extra day’s rest,” manager Bruce Bochy said.
+“He did that and more; eight solid innings, that was huge.
+Good stuff, good movement.
+What a great job he did.”

 Padres rookie left-hander Logan Allen cruised through three innings before the Giants started hitting him hard.
 Longoria had an RBI double and Slater an RBI triple in the fourth.

 Samardzija doubled to left field leading off the fifth and scored on Tyler Austin’s two-run double with the bases loaded.
 Buster Posey followed with an RBI double to chase Allen.